derekmorr/Library-Spatial/tools/WinPkg/README.txt

        It tells the script to only initialize the environment variables related to the toolkit; no missing tools are downloaded.

+    *  The getPackage script now uses the -u option to unzip a package, so the developer isn't asked about replacing files that have already been unpacked.

   v1.5 (Aug 22, 2012)

     *  Added a clean.cmd script, which removes all the files that are